jomardyan/xt1-Right-Click-Translate-main/PRIVACY_POLICY.md

 - **Disable Preview**: Turn off preview mode to avoid MyMemory API requests
 - **Choose Providers**: Select which translation service to use
 - **Clear History**: Clear translation history from Extension settings using the Clear history button
+- **Clear Notes**: Remove saved notes from Extension settings using the Clear notes button
 - **Manage Languages**: Add or remove target languages from the menu
 - **Keyboard Shortcuts**: Customize or disable the translation shortcut